elminino21/ERP-System-Project/README.md

-##  Microservice based ERP Systemm
+##  Microservice based ERP System
 This application is meant as a personal project.
-The application uses Angular, and Dotnet Core, IdentityServer4, Openid, D3, Sql, Docker
+The application uses Angular, Dotnet Core, IdentityServer4, Openid, D3, Sql, and Docker